kenatiod/MUT/Understanding Machine Understanding.md

 However, evaluating embodied intelligence presents significant challenges in terms of complexity and required infrastructure, as highlighted in the literature.
 Some key considerations from the sources:

-1. Levels of embodiment (Sources 1, 4, 9)
+1. Levels of embodiment (Pfeifer & Bongard, 2006; Brooks, 1991)
     There exists a spectrum of embodiment levels, from basic sensorimotor integration to open-ended navigation and social interaction in the real world.
 The MUTT may need a hierarchy of evaluations increasing in naturalistic complexity.
-2. Simulation vs physical world (Sources 6, 12, 13)
+2. Simulation vs physical world (Todorov et al., 2012; Sadeghi & Levine, 2017)
     While simulated environments allow more controlled testing, evaluating true embodied understanding may require grounding in real-world physics and perception.
 A practical approach could involve simulation-to-reality transfer tests.
-3. Multimodal perception (Sources 5, 6, 13)
+3. Multimodal perception (Ngiam et al., 2011; Parisi et al., 2019)
     Human embodied cognition integrates inputs across vision, audition, proprioception, etc. The MUTT should assess abilities in fusing and reasoning over multimodal data streams.
-4. Ecological validity (Sources 5, 16, 18)
+4. Ecological validity (Chemero, 2011)
     Drawing insights from animal cognition research, the MUTT's embodied evaluations should strive for naturalistic, ecologically-relevant scenarios and environments.
-5. Grounding meaning through interaction (Sources 10, 13, 14)
+5. Grounding meaning through interaction (Barsalou, 2008; Smith & Gasser, 2005)
     The MUTT should go beyond just perceiving to also test whether the AI grounds conceptual understanding through embodied actions and dynamic environment coupling.

 With these perspectives in mind, the embodied perception and reasoning component of the MUTT could involve evaluations such as: